Barnstable Short-Term Rental Information Page

 In Massachusetts, short term rentals must now register with the Department of Revenue.
 The Commonwealth defines a short-term rental as "an occupied property that is not a hotel, motel, lodging house or bed and breakfast establishment, where at least one room or unit is rented out by an operator through the use of advance reservations."
 Beginning July 1, 2019, room occupancy excise tax applies to short-term rentals of property for 31 days or less, when that property is offered for short term rental for more than 14 totals days in a year.
 More information on the Commonwealth's new short term rental legislation can be found below.

-Short term rentals are offered for rent in a number of ways: privately, managed by leasing/rental agents, or online, through sites such as Airbnb, VRBO or HomeAway.
+Short term rentals are offered for rent in a number of ways: privately, managed by leasing/rental agents, or online, through sites such as Airbnb, VRBO.
 Month to month leases, tenancies at will, bed and breakfasts, lodging houses, hotels, and/or motels are not considered Short-Term Rentals.

 Short term rentals and COVID-19